top of page

 Dear Educator,

-I can’t wait to design an author visit that meets your students’ specific desires and needs.
-Whether it’s meeting with large groups, smaller classes, teachers or clubs—or ONE BOOK, ONE SCHOOL celebrations—I'm happy to create something that works for everyone.
+Whether it’s meeting with large groups, smaller classes, teachers, book clubs—or ONE BOOK, ONE SCHOOL celebrations—I'm happy to create something that works for everyone.

 Mary